Tikam02/DevOps-Guide/Infrastructure-provisioning/Ansible/ansible-concepts.md

 - **Playbook**: a `YAML` file containing a series of procedures that should be automated.
 - **Task**: a block that defines a single procedure to be executed, e.g.: install a package.
 - **Module**: a module typically abstracts a system task, like dealing with packages or creating and changing files.
 Ansible has a multitude of built-in modules, but you can also create custom ones.
-- **Role**: a set of related playbooks, templates and other files, organized in a pre-defined way to facilitate reuse and shareing.
+- **Role**: a set of related playbooks, templates and other files, organized in a pre-defined way to facilitate reuse and sharing.
 - **Play**: a provisioning executed from start to finish is called a play.
 - **Facts**: global variables containing information about the system, like network interfaces or operating system.
 - **Handlers**: used to trigger service status changes, like restarting or reloading a service.